 When offered original archival material that needs specialised care and preservation the Library will endeavour to assist the donor to find an alternative home for it.
-Initially the Library will consult with State Library of Victoria and/or the Museum of Victoria to determine whether the material is of "state-wide" significance.
-If it is so deemed, the Library will help to facilitate the transfer of the material to the appropriate institution.
+Initially the Library will consult with State Library of Victoria and/or other appropriate institutions to determine whether the material is of "state-wide" significance.
+If it is so deemed, the Library will endeavour to help facilitate the transfer of the material to the appropriate institution.
 If the material is deemed of local significance only the Library will endeavour to find a home for it within the municipality.
 Material of significance may be copied for inclusion in the Local History Collection.